-Date of policy amendment - July 2021 Date of new review - July 2022 The School Council aims to review the policy every three years.
-Annual initiatives reported to Governors.
+Date of policy amendment - July 2020 Date of new review - July 2021 The School Council reviews the policy each year Annual initiatives reported to Governors.
+Liaison with parents.
+Data from the monitoring and recording scheme needs to be seen by governors once a term.